2021 TikTok Slang: A Comprehensive Guide for Parents

 Need to add a definitive closer to something you’re trying to say?
 Instead of saying “AND THAT’S FINAL, MISTER,” like your mom would have said, try using “PERIODT.”
 As in, there’s nothing more to add to this sentence or conversation — it’s over.
 The final T makes the word even more crisp and clear.

 Want to ask how someone is doing?
 With your friends, you’d probably just ask, “How ya been?”
-But your kid may just ask their BFF: “Vibe check?”
+But your kid may just use TikTok slang to ask their BFF: “Vibe check?”
 If your kid thinks you’re easy-going, fun, and forgiving of small mistakes, they might say you “pass the vibe check.”

 We stan a queen/king